midas-1119/pro-store/docs/useLogger.md

 # `useLogger`

-React lifecycle hook that console logs parameters as component transitions through lifecycles.
+React lifecycle hook that logs in console as component transitions through life-cycles.

 ## Usage